Question of the Day: If a single person taking the standard deduction makes $40,000, how much will they pay in federal income taxes?

 Questions:

-- What was your reaction to the amount of federal income tax a person would pay for earning $40,000?
+- What was your reaction to the answer?
+Why?

 - Compare the tax situation of someone making $40,000 to someone making $80,000.
 How does the tax system address different income levels?